dmascot/tools/docker/README.md

 It can be fairly tricky to build multi arch image, the particular problem I was facing is while building arm64 image using github action it was not deployign tools for bash or zsh users and, failing

 After all debugging it boiled down to supply pre-defined ``CURRENT_SHELL`` varible in docker build instead of picking shell from process.
-Since, doing so would pick shell as ``qemuaarch64`` or some other qemu shell.
+Since, doing so would pick shell as ``qemuaarch64`` or some other qemu shell.However, being able to debug it locally helped process to nail the issue.

-To debug locally, I had to do following
+To debug locally,you may use following steps

 - create docker buildx
 ```